fiskaltrust/rollout-doc/middleware/README.md

 ### Data center as operational environment
 If the cash register is operated in a data center and the terminals cannot function without an (Internet) connection to it, the data center can be assumed to be the "operational environment" under certain conditions.
 In this case, the fiskaltrust.Middleware should be operated entirely in the data center.
-In this scenario, the terminals connect to the fiskaltrust.Middleware in the data center via the online POSSystem.
+In this scenario, the terminals connect to the fiskaltrust.Middleware in the data center via the online POS-System.
 However, in the event of a failure of the (Internet) connection, the fiskaltrust.Middleware can no longer be reached and therefore no signatures generated by the fiskaltrust.Middleware can be printed on the receipts.
 If you are interested in this solution (BYOD - Bring your own datacenter), where the fiskaltrust.middleware runs in the datacenter of the cash register operator, you can find more information in our [BYOD github repository](https://github.com/fiskaltrust/product-de-bring-your-own-datacenter).

 ![cloud-middleware](images/terminals-mw-cloud.png)